PointCloudLibrary/pcl/doc/tutorials/content/how_features_work.rst

 Terminology
 -----------

-For the reminder of this article, we will make certain abbreviations and introduce certain notations, to simplify the in-text explanations.
+For the remainder of this article, we will make certain abbreviations and introduce certain notations, to simplify the in-text explanations.
 Please see the table below for a reference on each of the terms used.